Tom-dlhy/Tom-dlhy/README.md

 ## 👋 Hi, I’m Tom Delahaye

 I am a Master’s student (M1) specializing in Data Science and Artificial Intelligence at ESILV, currently pursuing a Research Track with a project centered on *Unsupervised Deep Learning for Information Retrieval of Long Documents*.
-Passionate about data analysis, machine learning, and innovation, I leverage AI techniques for real-world applications, particularly in fraud detection, optimization, and predictive analytics.
+Passionate about data analysis, machine learning, and innovation.

 ## 🛠️ Skills